hkzlab/ISA_EMS_2Mb/README.md

 - C5, C6: 10uF / 50v electrolytic caps
 - Remaining caps: 16x 100nF, ceramic
 - ISA bracket: Keystone 9202, plus screws.
 You will have to cut a hole for the LED.

+## Known Issues

+I have received reports of this board being unstable when used with some homebrew PC clones, reports included the Xi8088 and NuXT.
+I have noted similar issues on a Micro8088.
+On the other hand, an all-CMOS board was tested fine on multiple AT clones I have.
+Replacing the following ICs with ones from the TTL family solved the issue for me: U7, U8, U9, U10, U11, U12.

+Note that, for increased stability, I use an ISA terminator with these homebrew computers.

 ## Credits